nazananas/html_gitlab-cicd/README.md

 # html_gitlab-cicd
 This project is hosted on aws ecs and runs on docker containers.
-Automatic deployment from github is configured.
+Set up automatic deployment from github via gitlab ci-cd